dbp/cpcj/_interviews/mark-lotto.md

 to have to stop using engagement as buzzword and start taking it super seriously.

-_Yeah, something I found intriguing about Medium/Matter is that you can comment all the time, wherever in the text.
+_<bold>Yeah, something I found intriguing about Medium/Matter is that you can comment all the time, wherever in the text.
 You can highlight bits of the text that you like and share.
-I'm almost surprised this isn't a common feature on more online publications._
+I'm almost surprised this isn't a common feature on more online publications.</bold>_

 We first did it for an old piece by Michael Paterniti, who is a *GQ* writer and was an *Esquire* writer before that, he just had a new